dleeftink/QuickSet/readme.md

 # QuickSet

-A performant sorted *Least Frequently Used* (LFU) set implementation for working with reasonably sized integers.
+A performant sorted *Least Frequently Used* (LFU) set implementation for working with reasonably sized unsigned integers.
 Trades memory for performance, optimised for frequently updating and counting a relatively small set of integers (spanning from 0 to 2^16), or extracting unique integers from a large pool of numbers in one pass (between 0 and 2^28).

 ## How it works
 Once initialised, `QuickSet` allocates a TypedArray based on the expected range of integers (any range between 0 and 2^28) and frequency of occurance.